HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-2.overlap-scores.md

 ## Producing figures

-To produce figures, as PNG images, presenting the relationship between overlap-score summaries as a function of sample fraction used, run:
+To produce figures, as PNG images in `./figures/`, presenting the relationship between overlap-score summaries as a function of sample fraction used, run:

 ```r
 library(TopDomStudy)